 Outlook for risk managers

 The overall outlook for the risk manager is excellent.
 Risk management as a profession is just coming into itself.
 For many years many organizations addressed risk in a segmented way where each office, branch, division, or plant manager was responsible for managing their local risks.
-Only over the last two decades have companies embraced the idea that an executive with company-wide authority and responsibility is needed.

 How much do risk managers make?

-Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
+Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, and the number of years you have spent in your profession.

-Payscale.com lists the average risk manager salary at $92,345, but the location will invariably make a significant difference in overall compensation.
+According to Salary.com, the average risk manager salary in the US is $124,513 as of 2024, but the range typically falls between $111,245 and $139,544.
+While Payscale.com lists the average risk manager salary at $94,658, the location will invariably make a significant difference in overall compensation.

 Frequently asked questions